Are drugs or alcohol ruining your life?

 - Post Truamatic Stress Disorder (PTSD) – Research has revealed that traumatic experiences in early childhood are at the root of many addictions.
 PTSD is defined by a constellation of symptoms related to the experience of a traumatic event.
 Substance abuse often arises as an effort to cope with these often painful and uncomfortable symptoms.

 - Schizophrenia – Characterized by hallucinations, delusions and irrational thoughts, the diagnosis frequently occurs alongside substance abuse, especially alcohol, cocaine and marijuana.

 Why High-Quality Dual Diagnosis Treatment Is Critical

-Co-occurring disorders can be complicated to diagnose for various reasons:
+Diagnosis of co-occurring disorders can be complicated for various reasons:

 - Some very different disorders share some of the same psychiatric symptoms, so getting an accurate diagnosis of the condition that is co-occurring with substance abuse can be complex.